 Where are Syrian refugees?

-Since the onset of the Syria crisis in 2011, hundreds of thousands of people have been killed, and today 13.5 million people in Syria are in urgent need of humanitarian support, protection and livelihoods.
-What’s more, despite a widespread perception that refugees from Syria head mostly to Europe, an astonishing five million people have taken refuge in countries on Syria’s borders — whose hospitality has been warm and generous but comes at great cost due to the sheer scale of the influx.
+Since the onset of the Syria crisis in 2011, hundreds of thousands of people have been killed, and today 13.1 million people in Syria are in urgent need of humanitarian support, protection, and livelihoods.
+What’s more, despite a widespread perception that refugees from Syria head mostly to Europe, an astonishing 5.6 million people have taken refuge in countries on Syria’s borders — whose hospitality has been warm and generous but comes at great cost due to the sheer scale of the influx.

-The majority of Syrians still live inside Syria — but among those who have left, five million are in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.
+The majority of Syrians still live inside Syria — but among those who have left, over 5.6 million have registered in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.

-Turkey hosts the most, at over 2.9 million, but Lebanon and Jordan also host a high number, relative to their own population.
-In fact, today one out of every four people in Lebanon is a refugee from Syria, and one in ten in Jordan.
-For its part, Iraq is hosting refugees while also contending with massive internal displacement
+Turkey hosts the most, at over 3.5 million, but Lebanon and Jordan also host a high number, relative to their own population.
+In fact, today 1 out of every 4 people in Lebanon is a refugee from Syria and 1 in 10 in Jordan.
+For its part, Iraq is hosting refugees while also contending with massive internal displacement resulting from ISIL and the fight against it.

 What is a host community ?

 When in need during an emergency, one of the first people to turn to are those closest at hand.

-Neighbouring countries serve this function, hosting Syrian refugees.
-Host communities are seeing their well-being come under major strain: schools and hospitals, water and sanitation systems are stretched far beyond capacity.
+Neighbouring countries serve this function, generously hosting Syrian refugees, some in formal refugee camps but the great majority in already-strained communities.
+Host communities are seeing their well-being come under pressure: schools and hospitals, water and sanitation systems are stretched far beyond capacity.
 Unemployment is skyrocketing at the same time as the cost of living is rising — adding more pressure to host communities’ ability to cope.

 What are we doing to help?